Research

 • Scattered light measurements

-• time-resolved fluorescence spectroscopy
+• Time-resolved fluorescence microscopy

 • Near Infrared Spectroscopy